codewithkin/enzygo/ReadMe.md

-# Enzygo - The Modern Chat Application
+# Anzygo - The Modern Chat Application

-Enzygo is a simple chat app that helps people connect.
+Anzygo is a simple chat app that helps people connect.
 Users can chat with each other or join groups based on their interests.
 It’s fast, easy to use, and has a clean design.

 ---